How to Spend a Brilliant Day Exploring Hawaii’s Least Visited Island ✈️🌺

 But don’t take it personally.

-Those who simply want to appreciate the island’s history and natural beauty, without leaving a trace of their visit, are welcome.
+If you’re looking to volunteer, you’re always welcome on Molokai.
+And visitors who simply want to appreciate the island’s history and natural beauty, without leaving a trace of their visit, are welcome.

 So, if you go, be respectful, be responsible, and leave everything just as you found it.
 And for goodness sake do not, under any circumstances, fly your noisy drone.